24-Kitchen-Street/24KS-Front/README.md

 # 24KS Front End

+- `yarn start` - starts local app, connects to heroku server
-Use `yarn start` to run a local version of this app.
-However to see players, you also need to start the server on the other repo!
+- `yarn dev` - starts local app, connects to local server (you must start this locally, on the other repo)